HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

-This README file describes the funcionalities of the VEXER pipeline.
+This README file describes the funcionalities of the VEXER pipeline, the BRAF and Cancer type analysis.

 # Snakemake
 Edit config file paths to change input and output folders.